 This page contains resources (print and online) for locating Aristotelian manuscripts, major institutions whose collections include manuscripts of Aristotle's works, and digitized Aristotelian manuscripts (in Greek and Latin).
-The left column contains Tools for Locating Manuscripts of Aristotle's Works while the right column contains Digitized Aristotelian Manuscripts and Select Institutions Whose Collections Include Aristotelian Manuscripts.

 Besides the resources listed in this section, consider searching the online catalogs of libraries found on the Libraries and Associations page.
 Consult the Manuscripts LibGuide for other library catalogs listing Aristotle's manuscripts.
 The Manuscripts LibGuide is also a good place to start for learning about the process of locating manuscripts (see the Home page).

 Except for the first resource (a database), all of the other resources are books.
 The books are found in multiple locations: Religious Studies and Philosophy Library, Greek and Latin Seminar Room, and Stacks.

 These digitized Aristotelian manuscripts are in Greek and Latin; the description for each manuscript states the name of the library which holds the manuscript.

 This section lists select libraries (national and academic) and archives whose collections include Aristotelian manuscripts.
 The links lead to online descriptions of Aristotelian manuscript collections.